higlass/higlass/docs/javascript_api.rst

   import { HiGlassComponent, ChromosomeInfo, viewer, version } from 'higlass';

-HiGlass exports three endpoints for your convenience. ``viewer`` is the main endpoint to create a new HiGlass component. ``HiGlassComponent`` can be used to integrate HiGlass in your React application. ``ChromosomeInfo`` is a class for converting absolute coordinates to chromosome coordinates.
+HiGlass exports four endpoints for your convenience. ``viewer`` is the main endpoint to create a new HiGlass component. ``HiGlassComponent`` can be used to integrate HiGlass in your React application. ``ChromosomeInfo`` is a class for converting absolute coordinates to chromosome coordinates.
 It's used